 Great coverage tomorrow

-This new grid will also form the foundations for our 4G service when we launch it next year.
-As well as indoor coverage for 98% of the population across existing 2G and 3G services, it will also allow us to deliver indoor 4G coverage to 98% of the population on brand new spectrum.
-All that by 2015.
-That’s two years earlier than Ofcom’s own deadline for 4G coverage and Ofcom is only asking for outdoor coverage.
-We’ll get coverage to you where you use your mobile most often – indoors (our own research shows that 65% of mobile use is indoors).
+This new grid will also form the foundations for our 4G service when we launch it next year, allowing us to provide coverage using 2G, 3G or 4G services to 98% of the UK population.
+And we’ll get coverage to you where you use your mobile most often – indoors (our own research shows that 65% of mobile use is indoors).

 “This agreement lays the foundation for us to introduce a competitive 4G network, on a new uncluttered spectrum, more quickly.”